pranav-asthana/plagiarism-checker/README.md

 # Plagiarism Checker

-This is a simple plagiarism checker which uses the vector space model of Information Retrieval.
+This is a simple plagiarism checker which uses the vector space model of Information Retrieval with tf-idf vectors to represent documents.

 ## Dependencies
 1. Python >= 3.5